bdelacretaz/sling-adaptto-2016/README.md

 This is a prototype Docker hosting of Sling instances.

 For now, it connects a number of Sling instances to a common MongoDB database, and automatically makes them available via a front-end HAProxy server.
+Logs are collected in a Graylog instance.
+All these services run in Docker containers.

 The goals are to experiment with Sling in Docker and demonstrate automatic reconfiguration of related services like HAProxy when Sling instances appear or disappear.